 #1: Stunning Medium-Length Waves

-Wanting to up your long bob game, then try some stunning medium-length waves.
-The best way to jazz up your lob would be to have some layers and texture added, then style with some waves.
+Do you want to up your long bob game?
+Try some stunning medium-length waves.
+The best way to jazz up your lob would be to add some layers and texture, then style it with some waves.
 Try to keep heat away from the ends of your hair.
 This will keep your hair healthy and the waves more modern and beachy.
 Ask your stylist for tips on curling and what products will work well for your hair texture.

-A soft blonde color is perfect because it still falls under the “natural” hair color range, but has soft hues of pink to give you a little bit of fun with your hair color.
-Don’t forget to book an appointment to get your hair toned every 4-6 weeks to maintain this pastel color, or ask your stylist if they recommend a certain color-depositing shampoo for you to maintain your color at home.
-Avoid shampooing your hair often, swimming, and using hot water when you do shampoo your hair.
-Ask your stylist what shampoo and conditioner they recommend because the products you are using will make a world of difference when it comes to maintaining your hair color.
+Soft blonde color is perfect because it still falls under the “natural” hair color range but has soft hues of pink to give you a little bit of fun with your hair color.
+Remember to book an appointment to get your hair toned every 4-6 weeks to maintain this pastel color, or ask your stylist if they recommend a certain color-depositing shampoo to maintain your color at home.
+Avoid shampooing your hair often, swimming, and using hot water when you do shampooing your hair.
+Ask your stylist what shampoo and conditioner they recommend because the products you use will make a difference in maintaining your hair color.

 A very light sandy blonde tone is beautiful on long, natural-looking hair.
-Ask your stylist if a sandy tone will be a good option for you.
-Blonde hair can be high maintenance, so if you’re looking for easier maintenance, try a more rooted blonde.
+Ask your stylist if a sandy tone is a good option.
+Blonde hair can be high maintenance, so try a more rooted blonde if you want easier maintenance.
 Toning should be scheduled every 4 to 6 weeks to keep that nice sandy blonde tone.

 A sandy blonde balayage on dark hair creates a dreamy and velvety look.
-This balayage and sandy blonde ombre also features a shadow root that allows your natural tresses to grow out effortlessly.
-If you want a wet finish to style your long mane, add loose and thin waves.
+This balayage and sandy blonde ombre also feature a shadow root that allows your natural tresses to grow effortlessly.
+Add loose and thin waves if you want a wet finish to style your long mane.

-Black hair with a neutral sandy blonde balayage is a stunning transformation you definitely need in your life.
-The handpainted ribbons of dimension, shown off with luscious bouncy curls, will make it hard for others not to stare.
-Neutral sandy blonde is a combination of beige and gold tones blended together to give you the perfect blonde hue.
+Black hair with a neutral sandy blonde balayage is a stunning transformation you need.
+The handpainted ribbons of dimension, shown with luscious bouncy curls, will make it hard for others not to stare.
+Neutral sandy blonde combines beige and gold tones blended to give you the perfect blonde hue.

 Sandy blonde lowlights give the perfect amount of dimension, making this blonde look more natural.
-This color would be great for women who feel too blonde or washed out from their blonde.
+This sandy hair color would be great for women who feel too blonde or washed out from their blonde.

 Light sandy blonde hair is always in style!
 Adding beachy waves to long blonde hair shows off the dimension and makes the lightest blonde pieces pop.
-You’ll need a purple shampoo to keep the blonde super bright while combating brass.
-Try accessorizing your tresses with upswept or braided hair to accentuate the highlights.
+You’ll need a purple shampoo to keep the blonde bright while combating brass.
+Try accessorizing your sandy hair with upswept or braided hair to accentuate the highlights.

-A sandy blonde hair with sun-kissed highlights is one of the newest trends women ask their stylists for.
-It has a mix of ashy and warm tones that makes this shade suitable for women with varying complexions.
+Sandy blonde hair with sun-kissed highlights is one of the newest trends women ask their stylists for.
+It has a mix of ashy and warm tones, making this shade suitable for women with varying complexions.
 Add loose waves for an effortless beach look.

 A short sandy bright blonde hair color offers an effortless grow-out process for your wavy locks.
 Ask your colorist for a fusion of foilayage and dark roots.
 The ashy tone provides warmth to this style, complementing a fair skin tone.

-To enhance your natural beauty, try wearing a dark sandy blonde hair color.
+Try wearing a dark sandy blonde hair color to enhance your natural beauty.
 Soft waves and highlights work together well, giving your long mane the dimension it needs.